-Director of Architectural Studies, Professor; American & European Architecture
+Professor; American & European Architecture

 he/him/his

-Email Fall 2024 Office Hours
+Email Spring 2026 Office Hours

 Book a Meeting

-He is the author of three books: Obsolescence: An Architectural History (University of Chicago Press, 2016); Building the Bank of England: Money, Architecture, Society, 1694–1942 (Yale University Press, 2005); and Skyscraper Rivals: The AIG Building and the Architecture of Wall Street (Princeton Architectural Press, 2001); as well as being co-editor with the Aggregate Architectural History Collaborative of Writing Architectural History: Evidence and Narrative in the Twenty-First Century (University of Pittsburgh Press, 2021) and of Governing By Design: Architecture, Economy, and Politics in the Twentieth Century (University of Pittsburgh Press, 2012).
+Abramson is the author of three books: Obsolescence: An Architectural History (University of Chicago Press, 2016); Building the Bank of England: Money, Architecture, Society, 1694–1942 (Yale University Press, 2005); and Skyscraper Rivals: The AIG Building and the Architecture of Wall Street (Princeton Architectural Press, 2001); as well as being co-editor with the Aggregate Architectural History Collaborative of Writing Architectural History: Evidence and Narrative in the Twenty-First Century (University of Pittsburgh Press, 2021) and of Governing By Design: Architecture, Economy, and Politics in the Twentieth Century (University of Pittsburgh Press, 2012).

-Current work focuses on architecture and citizenship in American government centers since 1900, including a recent article in Grey Room 78 (Winter 2020) on the Massachusetts State Service Center and the American welfare state.
 Before coming to Boston University in 2016, Abramson taught at Tufts University and Connecticut College.
-He received his B.A. in English and American literature from Princeton University and Ph.D. in art history from Harvard University.
+He received his Ph.D. in art history from Harvard University and his B.A. in English and American literature from Princeton University.

 To book an appointment to meet with Professor Abramson- visit https://danielabramson.youcanbook.me/ or email directly for alternate times.